Techways-AI/sme-panel-staging/README.md

 This repository contains the staging environment for the SME Panel application.

 ## Purpose
-- Testing before production
+- Used for testing before production
-- Internal usage
+- Internal access only

+## Branches
+- main: stable staging code

+## Setup
+Instructions will be added.